 By taking a large number of different stocks, and by considering the same stock at different times, we have a large number of data sets of the form \(S(t_i)\) for \(i=0,\ldots,n\).
 Our execution strategy must depend on time, because as we near the end of the interval, we are running out of time to transact the remaining inventory.
 As mentioned in the paper by Nevmyvaka, it’s reasonable to make the Markovian assumption that the optimal strategy depends only on market microstructre at the current time step, and not on what it may have been at previous time steps.
 Thus, whether proceeding by machine learning or by some other method, determining the optimal execution strategy for each step can be done by working backwards from the final time step, in a similar manner to how one prices an American option using Monte Carlo.
 At time \(t_n = T\) we already know what the strategy is – we must execute all remaining shares regardless of market prices.
 At time \(t_{n-1}\), for each individual data set we would like to execute at time \(t_{n-1}\) any shares that can be executed at a price equal or better than they could be at time \( T \).
 The machine learning algorithm must determine, on average after considering all the data sets, what is the optimal map from the market microstructure (bid/ask levels and volumes) to a price at which we are willing to transact at that time step.
 Continuing to work backwards, we eventually come up with an optimal strategy at each step.

 The question remains – what kind of relationship should we assume between the market microstructure and the optimal transaction price at the same time step?
-We might, with some careful thought, make a guess as to the form of the mathematical function, so that the machine learning algorithm will optimize the parameters.
+We might, with some careful thought, make a guess as to the form of the mathematical function, so that the machine learning algorithm can optimize the parameters.
 Another option is to use a neural network which may succeed in finding the form of the relationship by itself.
 Experience shows that making little effort and expecting a machine learning algorithm to work magic is not always successful.
 Guiding the process using human theoretical insight and human empirical observation, and then using machine learning techniques to merely to optimize, will often yield the best results.